Skip to content

 Even though you don’t live in the home yet, your lender will likely require a prepaid homeowners insurance policy that includes builder’s risk coverage.

-This way, if something happens during the construction process — the halfway-built property catches on fire, or someone vandalizes it, for example — you are protected.
+This way, you are protected if something happens during the construction process—if the halfway-built property catches on fire or someone vandalizes it, for example.

 How to find a construction loan lender

-Check with several experienced construction loan lenders to obtain details about their specific programs and procedures, and compare construction loan rates, terms and down payment requirements to ensure you’re getting the best possible deal for your situation.
+Check with several experienced construction loan lenders to obtain details about their specific programs and procedures.
+Then, compare construction loan rates, terms, and down payment requirements to ensure you’re getting the best possible deal for your situation.

 “Because construction loans are more complex transactions than a standard mortgage, it is best to find a lender who specializes in construction lending and isn’t new to the process,” Bossi says.